Parsa-Sedigh/neetcode-system-design-beginner/pamphlets/pamphlet.md

 might not work).
 When we shard, maybe the data in one shard is related to other shard.
 So keeping things consistent is hard, we need custom logic.
 - hash-based sharding: This is a use case for consistent hashing.
 Consistent hashing is an algo to shard data(to decide how to distribute data into multiple shards)

+Q: How do we know how to route a req to the correct DB(when we splitted out a DB into multiple nodes(shards))?

 Popular SQL DBs like mysql and postgres, do not have sharding by default.
 If you want to shard them, you have to implement the logic for that at application level.
 For example how to know where to find data(which shard has the data you're looking for) and it makes sense because SQL DBs